SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 with employees bringing their children to work on Monday morning, yet they seem to have no problem expecting their employees to come into the office or to work on a project on a Saturday or Sunday."

 - "Boundaries are a little like the walls of a sandcastle.
 The second we let one fall over, the rest of them come crashing down."

-- "Remember, forcing these people to solve their own problems is equally beneficial for you and for them."

 - "When we don't set clear boundaries in our lives we can end up imprisoned by the limits others have set for us."

-- "The only thing we can expect (with any great certainty) is the unexpected.
-Therefore, we can either wait for the moment and react to it or we can prepare.
-We can create a buffer."

 - "Instead of trying to improve every aspect of the facility he needs to identify the "Herbie": the part of the process that is slower relative to every other part of the plant"

-- "Being good with a hammer, the Nonessentialist thinks everything is a nail.
-Thus he applies more and more pressure, but this ends up only adding more friction and frustration.
-Indeed, in some situations the harder you push on someone the harder he or she will push back."

-- "When we don't know what we're really trying to achieve, all change is arbitrary."

 - "Removing obstacles does not have to be hard or take a superhuman effort.
 Instead, we can start small.
 It's kind of like dislodging a boulder at the top of a hill.
 All it takes